EmanuelBender/GoogleSheet_Inventory_System/README.md

   - Sheet auto-detects store, date, existing items, and adds new items into the sheet.

 - **Profiles & Builds:**
-  - Profile building subtracts components from INVENTORY, providing a cost, stats, and report.
+  - Profile building subtracts components from INVENTORY, providing cost, stats, and report.
-  - Adds the Build to the BUILDS with a corresponding Log entry in Logs.
+  - Adds the built Profile to the BUILDS with a corresponding Log entry in LOGS.

 - **Editing:**
   - On OVERVIEW, edit any row entry from a current search, instantly updating the INVENTORY.